 If you add your featured image inside the post, it will appear twice.

 It is possible that at some point, you forget about adding a featured image.

 Also, if you run a multi-author website, it's possible that some authors may not be aware of the functionality of featured images.

-You can avoid either of these cases; you can prevent “missing featured image error” by installing and activating “Require Featured Image Plugin.”
+This is an easy fix to missing this WordPress image error, and can even prevent “missing featured image error” by installing and activating “Require Featured Image Plugin.”

 Without adding a featured image, you will be unable to publish the post.

 Error to Create Directory

 If you encounter this error, its likely that your WordPress has not given permission to upload the images in its library.

 There are a total of 755 file permissions required for uploading media.To give the required permission, all you need to do is: